rpuntaie/pdt/pdt.rst

 - Issues are for feedback from the users.
 - ``pdt`` documents are used for development cycles that need more planning.

+*Project forking* dissipates effort.
+Repo maintainers need to react timely

+- on issues or
+- on pull requests

+to prevent *project forking*.

+*Repo forking* is part of normal development.
+Those without write access to the central repo,

+- work on their own forks and
+- contribute pull requests

 The source tree tries to stay flat.
 Example entries:

 - ``pdt``: for ``pdt`` enhancements cycle, each in an ``AAA`` subdir